GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ---
-title: Develop an Integration App That Utilizes Partial Transcript Notifications
+title: Develop an Integration App That Use Partial Transcript Notifications
 author: jacob.shaw
 indextype: blueprint
 icon: blueprint
 image: images/flowchart.png
 category: 6
 summary: |
   This Genesys Cloud Developer Blueprint demonstrates an example of how partial transcript notifications can be used in the context of a Genesys Cloud Integration.
-The sample app is based around an admin dashboard that allows administrators to view the active conversations for the queues in the admin's organization.
-The admin is able to view info about each conversation, including its ongoing transcript, the agent assigned to the call, and the "standing" of the call, which is a binary good-or-bad state depending on whether one of the red-listed words is uttered by the agent.
-The blueprint will describe the steps needed to develop this app and integrate it into the Genesys Cloud app.
+The sample app is about an admin dashboard that allows administrators to view active conversations in the admin's organization queues.
+The administrator can look at info about each conversation, including the ongoing transcript, and assign the call and "standing" of the call.
+The "standing" of the call is a binary good-or-bad state depending on whether the agent uttered one of the red-listed words.
+The blueprint describes the required steps to develop and integrate this app into the Genesys Cloud app.
 ---

 ## Contents